 As you might guess by now, you don’t really need a degree to become a great performer and you don’t really need a degree to become a successful musician.

-I can’t tell you what works because I didn’t make it but what I can do is tell you is what doesn’t.
-So:
+I’m not the one to tell you what works best because I dropped out.
+But I can tell you is what doesn’t.

 - Don’t do what everyone one else does.